-7. GUARDS AND SENTRIES AFLOAT.-(a) Guards of Honour and when Royal Salutes are to be given without regard to the dress of the day).-No. 1 or
+11. GUARDS AND SENTRIES AFLOAT-(a) Guards of Honour and when Royal Salutes are to be given without regard to the dress of the day).-No. 1 or

-No. 6. (b) Ordinary Guards on other occasions.-No. 3 or No. 9 (or the dress of the day when that is No. 1, or No. 2 or corresponding dress in hot climates).
+No. 6. (b) Ordinary Guards on other occasions.-No. 3 or No. 8 (or the dress of the day when that is No. 1, or No. 2 or corresponding dresses in hot climates).
 Sunday Routine.-See note 12. (c) At Sea or between decks.-No. 3 or No. 8, with side arms (except in dynamo flats). (d) Sentries when coaling Ship.-No. 5 or 9 with side arms.

-8. Band.-The musicians' dress will correspond to that worn by other Marines and be similar to the Guard when parading with them.
-The cross belt and pouch will always be worn when landed for drill, parading with guard or No. 1 or No. 6 dress when on duty.
-The cross belt and pouch will be worn only with No. 1 or No. 6 dress, in addition to the buff waistbelt, when parading as a Band or when carrying out a private engagement as a military band, but not on other occasions.
+12. Band.-The order of dress will correspond generally to that of other ranks, Royal Marines.
+Web braces are only to be worn when carrying the waterbottle and haversack.

-Bandmasters 1st and 2nd Class will not wear cross belts and pouches; otherwise the dress of the band will correspond to that of other ranks Royal Marines, except that in No. 3 Dress, the web belt and no braces will be worn.
+The cross belt and pouch will be worn only with No. 1 and No. 6 Dress when parading as a Band and also when carrying out a private engagement as a Military Band.
+Bandmasters, 1st and 2nd Class will not wear cross belts and pouches.

-9. Naval Picquets or Patrols.-No. 2, with web belts.
+13. Naval Piasters or Patrols.-No. 2, with web belts.
 Frogs, puttees, etc., when specially ordered.

-10. W.R.
+14. W.R.
 Attendants when sent on shore on duty for their masters are to wear uniform.

-11. Liberty Men.-Caps will be worn for walking out in temperate climates.
+15. Liberty Men.-Caps will be worn for walking out in temperate climates.
 No. 2 or No. 6a dress will be worn for leave.
 The great coat may be worn in wet or cold weather.
 Short canes are to be carried when walking out.
 Bundles are not to be carried in the streets; when it is necessary to take a few things on shore, the haversack, kit bag or pack may be utilised, or a small neat paper parcel may be carried.

-12. Sunday Routine.-When in cloth clothing, serge tunics may be worn at the conclusion of Divine Service; except Guards and Dutymen, who remain in the dress of the day till sunset.
+16. Sunday Routine.-When in cloth clothing, serge tunics may be worn at the conclusion of Divine Service, except Guards and Dutymen, who remain in the dress of the day till sunset.

-13. Postmen are to be properly dressed in No. 2 or 8 dress.
+17. Postmen are to be properly dressed in No. 2 or 8 dress.
 It is permissible to wear black oilskins in bad weather.
 Puttees may be worn in bad weather, as ordered.

-14. White cap covers will be worn by Royal Marines, when embarked, on all occasions when Seamen are wearing cap covers.
-Ashore, or on Home Stations, cap covers are to be worn from 1st May to 30th September inclusive.
+18. White cap covers will be worn by Royal Marines, when embarked, on all occasions when Seamen are wearing cap covers.
+Afloat, or on Home Stations, cap covers are to be worn from 1st May to 30th September inclusive.